bogsnork/enBlanketBogModel/README.md

 ## About
 We are developing a model which can predict the presence of blanket bog where it is found in England.

+## Progress
+A number of random forest models have been fitted for Cumbria, and one model has been chosen to predict blanket bog in Cumbria.

+###Model details:

+M.rf.3.final
+Random Forest

+1106 samples
+  15 predictor
+   2 classes: 'absent', 'present'

+No pre-processing
+Resampling: Bootstrapped (25 reps)
+Summary of sample sizes: 1106, 1106, 1106, 1106, 1106, 1106, ...
+Resampling results across tuning parameters:

+  mtry  Accuracy   Kappa
+   2    0.9349493  0.8686078
+   8    0.9341944  0.8671090
+  15    0.9301934  0.8589484

+Accuracy was used to select the optimal model using the largest value.
+The final value used for the model was mtry = 2.

+Coefficients:
+"elev"          "aspect"        "slope"         "outflow"       "inflow"
+"surf"          "gdd"           "gsl"           "rain_ann"      "rain_daily"
+"raindays_10mm" "raindays_1mm"  "temp_mean"     "temp_min"      "temp_max"

+See notebook/bb_run_models.3.nb.html for more info.

 ## Source Data

 ### Predictors